AaronCoplan/text-sender/README.md

 * In a browser, navigate to http://localhost:8080
 * When done, run: `ps aux | grep webapp`
 * Get the process number from the results and run: `kill <process number>`

+## Dependencies

+The following dependencies must be met in order for the above build instructions to work:

+* Maven
+* Java
+* Git